The $100,000 H-1B Visa Fee Shock: What It Means for Indian Startups, Jobs, Real Estate, and Stocks

 Talent: From Brain Drain to Brain Stay

-Global Capability Centers (GCCs) in India—already employing 1.6M people—will expand faster as multinationals scale Indian campuses.
+Global Capability Centers (GCCs) in India—already employing 1.6 million people—will expand faster as multinationals scale their Indian campuses.

 Real Estate: A Subtle Rerouting of Demand

-NRI housing remains strong: Overseas Indians invested $15B in Indian real estate in 2024, expected to hit $25B by 2030.
+NRI housing remains robust: Overseas Indians invested $15 billion in Indian real estate in 2024, with expectations to reach $25 billion by 2030.

 Remittances & Services: India’s Safety Net